openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 Also the IP of the device running openHAB has to be set to the list of "IP addresses for restricted access".

 Also under `Home page > Settings > Control panel` with the menu `Security` the option `Authentication` has to be disabled if the option 'useAuthentication' is not set.
-This option may to be enabled if the option 'useAuthentication' is set and BIN-RPC is not used.
-In this case a user and a password must be created.
+This option may be enabled if the option 'useAuthentication' is set and BIN-RPC is not used.
+In this case, a user and password must be created.
 This can be done under `Home page > Settings > Control panel` with the menu `User management`.
+This can be done under `Home page > Settings > Control Panel` in the `User Management` menu.
 The new user should have the following configuration:

 - User name - button for login: No
 - Permission level: User
 - Expert mode not visible: Yes
 - Automatically confirm the device message: Yes

-The user and password must then be entered in the settings 'userName' and 'password'.
+The user and password must then be entered in the 'Username' and 'Password' settings.

 If this is not done the binding will not be able to connect to the CCU and the CCU Thing will stay uninitialized and sets a timeout exception: